abhsrivastava/abhsrivastava.github.io/_posts/2017-9-29-Scan-Cassandra-with-Alpakka.md

   Await(future, Duration.Inf)
 ```

 That's it.
-This code is heavenly as compared the the 100s of lines of jdbc code which I use currently.
-Very fast as well.
+Akka Steams API also gives you nice operations like fold on the flow so that you can neatly aggregate data.

-Writing to cassandra is already pretty easy .. thanks to the Akka Streams Sink.
+Writing back into cassandra is already pretty easy .. thanks to the Akka Streams Sink.

 ```scala
    def cassandraSink(session: Session) : Sink[Foo, Future[Done]] = {